MurapyonCorp/Ryoooo0811/README.md

 - 👋 Hi, I’m @Ryoooo0811
 - 👀 I’m interested in traveling and playing sports
 - 🌱 I’m currently learning Ruby, Ruby on rails, HTML, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on "Haha, it's funny"
+- 💞️ I’m looking to collaborate on "Amazon Web Service"
 - 📫 How to reach me "Please follow my github account"
 - 👏 Let’s develop a lot of applications together by one team!!😂